 - How often is inventory counted?
-Inventory shrinkage costs retailers $61.7 billion per year.
+Inventory shrinkage cost retailers $112 billion in 2022.
 Ask your 3PL its process for physical inventory counts.
 The more frequently both recorded and actual inventory are compared, the quicker any discrepancies can be rectified.

 - How much does it cost?
 Vendors often have monthly fees to use their WMS, though these can come under different categories.
 Get the full picture of your investment by asking for implementation, licensing, support, and training costs.

 - Does the WMS integrate with your toolstack?
 Streamline your entire warehouse operations by choosing a tool that syncs with your ecommerce platform, 3PL company, ERP system, and inventory management software.

 - What are its limitations?
 From warehouse square footage to inventory levels, choose a WMS that scales with your business.
 It’ll save the headache of moving to a new one once your sales volumes increase.